simon-norman/CV/README.md

 -	**Impact:** Significantly reduced the manual effort involved in producing analytics presentations (e.g. in InDesign) and provided an improved client experience over circulating documents

+**Activity:** Implementing Agile practices into interior design projects – teaching designers to research user needs, test designs by reviewing them with users in VR, use stand-ups and retrospectives etc.

+**Product Owner – Media Technology Team, QVC (Jan 2014 - Nov 2016)

+**Activity:** Designing new products to support creation and distribution of content

+-	**Example:** Defined global strategy for on-screen graphics, to replace the different systems used by the seven QVC markets with a new graphics preparation and playout solution across all channels.

+-	**Impact:** As well as replacing end-of-life applications and providing key new graphics features, the common code base and single development team will enable much faster delivery of new features.

+**Activity:** Reorganising team’s dev ops and project management processes - in particular leading the implementation of Scrum into the team and reorganising the project planning process.